kan713/ShellLauncher/README.md

 Copyright 2021-2025 ykFred_699 Allright reserved.

-# Shell launcher dedicated to Minecraft Server (for self-satisfaction)
-This shell launcher is a self-indulgent creation with no clear purpose.
-The source code is not publicly available. → Source code has been released.
-Use this software entirely at your own risk.

-DO NOT make reckless settings!!!!
-Making reckless changes may cause unexpected errors or behavior,
-potentially destabilizing your system!!!!

-If you modify the software, please use it on your own computer or server.
-If you commit to an operating system, please use it on your own computer in a stable environment.

-The following OS editions are supported by this software.

-The OS editions supported by this software are listed below.
-All server OSs for this software depend on Windows.
-Also, all Windows Server editions only work with Standard editions.
-Enterprise series such as Datacenter editions will work but are not supported.

-# Windows Server OS
-* Windows Server 2008 R2
-* Windows Server 2012 R2
-* Windows Server 2019
-* Windows Server 2022
-* Windows Server 2025

-Operating systems prior to Windows Server 2008 are not supported.
-Windows Server 2012 and Windows Server 2016 are not supported due to their operating environment.
-Please understand this.

-# Windows Embedded (Windows IoT)
-* Windows Embedded Standard 7
-* Windows 10 IoT Enterprise
-* Windows 11 IoT Enterprise
-* Windows 10 IoT Enterprise LTSC 2021
-* Windows 11 IoT Enterprise LTSC 2024

-If you are using Windows Embedded
-Use with a maximum of 15 participants.
-Also, when embedded in an OS, use it for other purposes.
-It is strictly prohibited to use it for any other purpose.

-# Windows For LTSC
-* Windows 10 Enterprise LTSC 2021
-* Windows 11 Enterprise LTSC 2024

-As for client editions such as Windows 10 Home and Pro, the OS is not eligible for operation.
-As for LTSC, anything prior to the 2019 release is not supported.
-LTSC 2019 or later is considered for development environment use, but not for use as a production server or other applications.

-# When this software is incorporated into the OS and made into a file such as install.wim
-When incorporating this software into an installation package such as install.wim,
-Please be sure to read the following software license carefully before proceeding.

-* MC Server Soft
-* Microsoft Windows
-* Terms of this Software License

-All releases are beta releases at this time.
-Please be aware that all releases are beta releases.

-This software is produced by: ゆっくりFred
-Copyrights are held by the creator of this software.
-However, if you want to distribute the modified version of this software by a third party, please contact the creator of this software.
+Minecraft Server Dedicated Shell Launcher (For Personal Satisfaction)

+This shell launcher was created purely for personal satisfaction and experimental purposes.
+The source code is now publicly available.
+Please use this software at your own risk.

+Do not apply reckless settings!
+Misconfiguration may result in unexpected errors or system instability.

+When modifying this software, please use it only on your own computer or server.
+If integrating it into your OS, make sure to do so in a stable environment.

+Supported OS Editions

+This software depends entirely on Windows OS.
+Only Standard editions of Windows Server are officially supported.
+Datacenter or other Enterprise editions may work but are not supported.

+Windows Server OS

+Windows Server 2008 R2

+Windows Server 2012 R2

+Windows Server 2019

+Windows Server 2022

+Windows Server 2025

+Note:

+Windows Server 2008 and earlier are not supported.

+Windows Server 2012 and 2016 are excluded due to environmental constraints.

+Windows Embedded / Windows IoT

+Windows Embedded Standard 7

+Windows 10 IoT Enterprise

+Windows 11 IoT Enterprise

+Windows 10 IoT Enterprise LTSC 2021

+Windows 11 IoT Enterprise LTSC 2024

+Restrictions:

+Not for production environments

+Intended for up to 15 participants

+Use only for the specified features

+Windows Enterprise LTSC

+Windows 10 Enterprise LTSC 2021

+Windows 11 Enterprise LTSC 2024

+Restrictions:

+Not for production environments

+Intended for up to 15 participants

+Use only for the specified features

+Unsupported OS

+Windows 10 Home or Pro editions

+Windows 10 Enterprise 2016 LTSB or earlier

+Windows Server 2003 R2 and earlier

+Warning: Unexpected issues or kernel version mismatches may occur.

+Integrating into OS Installation Packages

+If integrating this software into an OS install package (e.g., install.wim), please carefully review the licenses of the following before proceeding:

+MC Server Soft

+Microsoft Windows

+This software license agreement

+This software is currently released as beta.
+Thank you for your understanding.

+Software Author: Yukkuri Fred
+Copyright belongs to the software author.
+If a third party modifies and distributes the software, please contact the author beforehand.

 Copyright 2021-2025 ykFred_699 Allright reserved.
-Translated with DeepL.com (free version)